Houston Cougars football: John Jenkins era (1990–1992)

-Jenkins ascended to the helm at UH with a reputation as a brash, innovative young coach, considered by many the brains behind the high-powered Run & Shoot offense.
-Jenkins' offensive system reached its pinnacle in the 1990 season.
+Jenkins received recognition for his contribution to the creation and deployment of the Run & Shoot offense.
+The statistical output of his offensive system was highest in the year 1990.

 Led by new quarterback David Klingler, the Cougars' offense put up even more eye-popping numbers in the 1990 season than they had a year before.
 Klingler set a record by throwing 11 touchdown passes in a single game during an 84–21 rout of Eastern Washington University at the Astrodome.
 In a final-game victory over Arizona State University in the Coca-Cola Classic played in the Tokyo Dome in Tokyo, Japan, the two teams combined for 107 points and over 1,000 yards passing.

 The Cougars achieved a high ranking of No. 3 in the AP poll but fell out of national championship contention following a late-season loss to the No. 14 Texas Longhorns.
 The Cougars finished the 1990 season with a 10–1 record and a No. 10 national ranking, again good for only 2nd in the conference standings.
 Klingler finished 3rd in Heisman balloting behind BYU's Ty Detmer and Notre Dame's Raghib Ismail.
 The program was serving its final season of probation and was again ineligible to play in a bowl game.